Yandy Díaz Player Props: Rays vs. Red Sox

 Yandy Díaz At The Plate

-- Diaz is batting .222 with a double, two home runs and five walks.
+- Diaz is batting .233 with a double, two home runs and six walks.

-- Diaz has gotten a hit in three of seven games this year (42.9%), with multiple hits twice.
+- This season, Diaz has recorded at least one hit in four of eight games (50.0%), and had multiple hits twice.

-- In seven games played this year, he has hit a homer in two of them.
+- In eight games played this season, he has gone deep in two of them.

-- In two games this year, Diaz has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this season, Diaz has driven in a run, and in both of those games he had multiple runs batted in.

+- In four of eight games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.